 Weeks after a school shooting, students return for classes at Apalachee High School

 WINDER, Ga.
-(AP) — Apalachee High School is set to reopen for classes Tuesday, almost three weeks after a school shooting killed two students and two teachers and injured nine others at the campus northeast of Atlanta.
+(AP) — Students poured into Apalachee High School on Tuesday for their first day of class after a school shooting killed two of their peers and two teachers and injured nine other people almost three weeks ago at the campus northeast of Atlanta.

+The sun was still rising as buses with windows painted to read “CHEE STRONG” and “Love will prevail” looped around the school’s entrance.
+Georgia State Patrol cars and sheriff vehicles weaved their way through traffic as students turned into parking lots.

-The atmosphere was one of both joy and unease, Ramirez said.
+The atmosphere of the open house was one of both joy and unease, Ramirez said.
 Students were excited to be back together, but some were on edge about returning to classes as the blocked-off hallway where the shooting happened reminded them of when their safety was at risk.

+The next day, students milled about the campus and chatted with friends as they made their way towards the building to begin class.

 Classes will resume for half days until students return from fall break in mid-October in what the school calls a “phased return.”
 The hall where the shooting occurred will be closed for the rest of the school year, so buses will take students to a building a few miles away for social studies classes.
 There will also be more law enforcement on campus in addition to counselors and therapy dogs, just like there were at the open house.